-At 17, my Dad pressured me I to attend the play “Heavens Gates, Hells Flames”.
+At 17, my Dad pressured me into attending the play “Heaven’s Gates, Hell’s Flames”.
 I found myself captivated by the message and during the altar call I felt called to the front of the church.
 Weeping, I went and asked Jesus to come into my life.
-I felt for a brief moment what I now know as the Holy Spirit’s presence.
+I felt for a brief moment what I know now as the Holy Spirit’s presence.
 Months later, my life hadn’t really changed.
-Then, while on a 8-month adventure with two friends out west, I started hanging out with the wrong crowd and did marijuana daily.
+Then, while on an 8-month adventure with two friends out west, I started hanging out with the wrong crowd and did marijuana daily.
 I could see my life heading in a downward spiral and knew I needed to change.

 I returned to Ontario to complete high school.
 My English teacher Mr. Westhead was a Christian and through various assignments and conversations played a large role in helping me to start looking at the world through new eyes.
 I remember picturing myself looking down at the world watching what was happening and was very disillusioned.
 Friends thought I was insane since I couldn’t stop thinking and analyzing everything to its smallest component.